 If you don’t feel like spending that much money, here are a few tips that will help you get the job done cheaper:

-Do not go for marketers – If you see an ad on yellow pages or on Google, don’t go for it.
+Do not go for marketers – If you see an ad on Yellow Pages or Google, don’t go for it.
 Companies that pay for higher advertising costs are expensive.
 This is because of the high cost of advertising incurred.

-Trimming trees during winter – Since this is the offseason, you will get much cheaper offers than you would during peak season.
+Trimming trees during winter – Since this is the off-season, you will get much cheaper offers than you would during the peak season.
 Make the supply and demand force work in your favor.